"My dear friend, I pray that everything may go well with you and that you may be in good health–as I know you are well

 Life With Cancer information is available with workshop, meeting, and support group dates.

 Prayer Shawl Ministry

-If you love to knit or crochet, there is a group who meet occasionally and work individually to create beautiful shawls for distribution to those who are ill, hurting, and in need of comfort.
+If you love to knit or crochet, there is a group who work individually to create beautiful shawls for distribution to those who are ill, hurting, and in need of comfort.

 Do you know someone in need of a prayer shawl?
-Do you want to join the group?
+Would you like to help with gardening in the prayer garden?